 How does it work?

 The artificial muscle, known as the "polymer actuator" is made in layers.
 Three, to be precise, with two layers of polymer around a thin membrane in between.
 By positively charging one of the layers, the muscle contracts: with a negative charge it expands.

 The electrons that cause this movement currently come from heavy batteries, which need to be charged continuously.
 The team of scientists in Sweden exploited the technology behind bioelectrodes, which convert chemical energy into electrical energy with the help of enzymes.

-“These enzymes convert glucose and oxygen.
-It is just like our body does.
-No batteries are needed to produce the necessary energy: just immerse the muscle in the solution ”.
+"These enzymes convert glucose and oxygen.
+It's just like our body does.
+You don't need batteries to produce the energy you need - just dip the muscle in the solution."

 "When we integrated the enzymes on both sides of the actuator and saw it move it was fantastic," says Jose Martinez, a member of the research team.